library(dmcognigen)

 is intended to be a more detailed description, or the text to display on

 outputs like graphs and tables.
-These decode_tbls
+These decode_tbls can be

 used to provide specifications to functions like

-and join_decode_levels()
+and join_decode_levels().

 For example, below is a decode table for a variable

-(Baseline Renal Fx Category).
+RFCAT (Baseline Renal Fx Category).
 The values on the

 left-hand-side of the equal sign are the levels and the values on the